pret/pokered/README.md

 QoL Enhancements
 ====
+- DVs are erased and replaced with perfect 15s.
 - PC added to Celadon Hotel where the invisible event usually is.
 Why not?
 - Artificial Save Delay has been removed.
 - Japanese event moves can now be taught via TM/HM;